VidyaPrasad008/M1_Application_ATM_Banking/1_Requirements/readme.md

 # Why:

-1. To save time from the traditional ways of banking
+1. To save time from the traditional ways of banking.
-2. It is fast and convenient
+2. It is fast and convenient.

 # Where:

-1. This can be used in all the ATMs that are kept in public places
+1. This can be used in all the ATMs that are kept in public places.

 # Who:

-1. It can be used by anyone who has a bank account
+1. It can be used by anyone who has a bank account.

 # When:

-1. It can be used 24*7 which is the major advantage
+1. It can be used 24*7 which is the major advantage.

 # How:

-1. Indivduals who has a bank account, and knows how to perform the actions can do this easily
+1. Indivduals who has a bank account, and knows how to perform . the actions can do this easily

 # SWOT Analysis

 # Strengths

-1. It is easy, fast and not time-consuming
+1. It is easy, fast and not time-consuming.
-2. You need not depend on anyone unlike a traditional bank
+2. You need not depend on anyone unlike a traditional bank.

 # Weakness

-1. A simple error might create a huge loss
+1. A simple error might create a huge loss.
-2. Not everyone is educated on how to use this system
+2. Not everyone is educated on how to use this system.

 # Opportunities

-1. The process is simple to learn and so every bank account holder can learn to access it
+1. The process is simple to learn and so every bank account holder can learn to access it.
-2. It can be used in shopping malls, offices or any public places
+2. It can be used in shopping malls, offices or any public places .

 # Threats